Jon Morgan

 Always get legal advice from a professional if you run into any issues during the LLC formation process.

-Finally, you can get a federal employer identification number (FEIN or EIN) by visiting the Internal Revenue Service website.
+Drawing from my experience, obtaining a federal employer identification number (FEIN or EIN) is a straightforward process that can be completed by visiting the Internal Revenue Service website.

-On the IRS website, you'll find the online application you need to fill in.
+On the IRS website, you'll find the online application you need to fill out.
 It's free of charge.

-You don't need an EIN if you have no employees or if you're the only member.
+It's important to note, as I often advise my clients, that you don't necessarily need an EIN if you have no employees or if you're the sole member of your LLC.

 You need an LLC bank account that's separate from your personal bank account.